 Here’s a list of what they pay for:

 - State Pension: provides financial support when you retire.
+You will need 35 years of contributions or credits to qualify for the new State Pension.

 - Maternity allowance: support for those who don’t qualify for statutory maternity pay.